 Reasonable Accommodation Work Disability Confirmation

-Process – Organizing the Testing Nuances that Keep You Out of Court
+Process – Navigating the Testing Nuances that Keep You Out of a Legal Snarl

 Legal compliance in an ADA Title I Functional Capacity Evaluation is different than in an old-school FCE.
 The roles and legality of physical effort testing are very different in one versus the other.
-Mismanagement routinely ends in a multi-million dollar EEOC or private settlement.
+Mismanagement routinely results in a significant EEOC or private settlement.

-The intended outcome of this training is to equip the evaluator with a Process that identifies the common and unique variables of each type of medical examination.
-When the parameters and impact of the variable are understood, the evaluator can develop a test protocol in compliance with Title I of the ADA.
+The intended outcome of this training is to equip the evaluator with a process that identifies the unique variables of each type of medical examination.
+Using the process roadmap, and with the nuances of the law understood, the evaluator can develop a test protocol in compliance with Title I of the ADA.

 In Other Words

-In other words, when you leave this training you will know the questions to not ask based on the type of medical examination (i.e., POET, FCE – RTW, FCE – SSAW, FCE – RA, Fit for Duty) ordered.
-You will also understand why a ‘technician’ should not be responsible for physical effort reporting or work ability decisions.
-It is very likely that you will design a wall posture that outlines your practice’s ‘Safe for Evaluation and Denial of Testing’ policies.
-Likewise, you will change your thinking about the role reasonable accommodation plays in each decision made about work ability.
+In other words, when you leave this training you will know the questions not to ask based on the type of medical examination (i.e., POET, FCE – RTW, FCE – SSAW, FCE – RA, Fit for Duty) ordered.
+You will also understand why a ‘technician’ should not be responsible for physical effort reporting or workability decisions.
+It is very likely that you will return to your clinic and design a wall posture that outlines your practice’s ‘Safe for Evaluation and Denial of Testing’ policies.
+Likewise, you will change your thinking about the role reasonable accommodation plays in every aspect of employment testing.
 And it is highly likely your marketing and sales team will soon be sitting in a training program about how to include reasonable accommodation in their conversations with customers.